Threat and Vulnerability Intelligence Database

 Source: TheHackerNews

-April 3rd, 2025 (12 days ago)
+April 3rd, 2025 (about 2 months ago)

 Description: The U.S. Treasury Department has announced that it's removing sanctions against Tornado Cash, a cryptocurrency mixer service that has been accused of aiding the North Korea-linked Lazarus Group to launder their ill-gotten proceeds.
 "Based on the Administration's review of the novel legal and policy issues raised by use of financial sanctions against financial and commercial activity occurring